tbone-framework/TBone/docs/source/data.rst

     .
     .
     city_info = CityInfo({'city': 'San Francisco', 'state': 'CA'})
-    serialized_data = await city_info.to_data()
+    serialized_data = await city_info.serialize()

-To see a fully working example, please visit the examples page
+To see a fully working example, please visit the examples page in the project's repository